himark1977/ourcloud/README.md

 Nothing is encrypted (yet) use on your own.
 This app, now, is mostly for demonstration purpose.

-Master branch: app using Builder-IDE (Gnome App).
-Inazaki branch: app using kirigami (KDE App)
-Dante branch: app using qtcreator (Qt App).
-Miscellaneous branch: app using, for research, all king of technologies.

 ## Build
 1. Download Gnome Builder. [https://apps.gnome.org/ro/Builder/]
 2. Open the project.